padagraph/community/bots/botapad.md

 `image` is used by padagraph to render nodes in graph.

-The first column will also be an `indexed column` to describe node relations later with `Edges`. you can now use `num` in `Relations` for shorthand and pad maintenance and uniqness.
+The first column will also be an `indexed column` to describe node relations later with `Edges`.

     @ Person: num; label; image

+Indexed columns can also be specified with an extra '!'

+    @ Person: !num; label; image

+you can use `num` values  for `Relations` for shorthand and pad maintenance and uniqness.

 Next row is expecting data from this table.
 Begining and ending space will be removed in each cell.